all

 -l, --ligand-charge TEXT

 Net charge or per-resname mapping used when -q is omitted (recommended).
-Triggers extract-style charge derivation on the full complex (PDB inputs or XYZ/GJF with --ref-pdb).
+Triggers extract-style charge derivation on the full complex (PDB inputs, or XYZ / GJF with --ref-pdb).

 None